Diablo 4 Doombringer (S14): Sword Effect, Changes & Is It Worth It

 Be honest about what it is - a survival weapon, not a damage one:

-• For Hardcore and survival builds - it has a place.
-The Maximum Life, mitigation and the enemy damage-reduction debuff are exactly what defensive setups want.
+• For Hardcore and survival builds - yes.
+The Maximum Life, the 25% enemy damage-reduction debuff and the extra mitigation are exactly what defensive setups want, and a fellow all-class survival pick like Shroud of False Death pairs the same design goal from the chest slot.

-• For damage and pushing - usually no. A class-specific or damage-focused weapon will out-perform it, since Doombringer has never been a meta damage pick.
+• For damage and pushing - no. A class-specific or damage-focused weapon will out-perform it, and the sword has never been a meta damage pick.

-• Weapon slot - it is a one-handed sword, so it only fits builds that use that weapon type.
+• Overall - a niche survival option, not a default best-in-slot.
 Check where your class wants its weapon in our Season 14 class tier list.

 Loot claimed